PeterCamilleri/games_lessons/01/README.md

 about 60 degrees per second and I want a rate of about one radian per second, so the angle in degrees is divided by 60.0 to give one radian per second.

-**draw** - finally we draw our images using the previously omitted scale_x paramater.
-If this were to be omitted, a factor of 1 would bw used.
+**HelloWorld#draw** - finally we draw our images using the previously omitted scale_x paramater.
+If this were to be omitted, a factor of 1 would be used.
 This would result in no scaling.
 In this code, the width is scaled to the wavy undulation of the cosine function.
+This generates the illusion that the image is spinning.
 ```ruby
 def draw
   @title.draw(@x, @y, 0, @scale_x)